imdhemy/imdhemy.github.io/about.markdown

 It was a hard shift, especially in our oriental society, but I did it!

 Let me tell you why I see myself as a **Software Artist**.
 As per Wikipedia, art is a diverse range of (and products of) human activities involving creative imagination to express technical proficiency, beauty, emotional power, or conceptual ideas.
 That is definitely what Software Developers do!
 Every developer is an artist, not just me.

-So why a **real-life superhero**?
-Life is very challenging in any third-world country.
-In such countries, if you can put food on the table, you are a superhero.
-A real-life superhero!

 I'm the **creator and the maintainer** of the [Laravel in-app purchase](https://imdhemy.com/laravel-iap-docs/) package, besides the two packages used under the hood for Google Play and App Store.